I know, I know, another water kefir post?

 Didn’t you just post about water kefir recently, Jessica?

 Yes, yes I did.
 I know I just discussed water kefir a few weeks ago, but let me tell you.
-Fermenting in the Pickl-It jars has changed my water kefir life!
+Fermenting in the anaerobic jars has changed my water kefir life! 🙂 I seriously cannot get enough of the stuff and I am bubbling over (pun intended) with excitement about the subject!

 This post has come due to quite a few questions that I have received over the last couple weeks about how to make water kefir at home.
 A long time ago, I wrote a post about how to make water kefir, but that was before I had learned more about fermenting, so I felt like it was time to write an updated post about the subject.

 I was initially taught to brew water kefir in a mason jar with a coffee filter over the top.
 However, now that I have been exposed to more research on the subject, I have found that kefir (both milk and water) need to be anaerobic ferments.
 The only ferment that needs to be done aerobically is kombucha.
-So, since then, I have been using the Pickl-It jars for my fermenting and I have never been happier with the switch!
+So, since then, I have been using the anaerobic jars for my fermenting and I have never been happier with the switch!

 Now, I know many people ferment in the Fido jars, and I did too for a long time.
 I feel an obligation to insert a couple notes here about the Fidos.